 People with a fear or phobia of being alone often look and feel great when they are around others.
 However, as soon as they are by themselves, they feel intense feelings of anxiety, fear, and boredom.

 It is totally normal if this happens a few times in life.
 However, if you notice a pattern of panic, fear, or deep anxiety every time you are alone, then you are probably experiencing symptoms of monophobia.

 If you are wondering if you have monophobia, there are signs to look out for that can help you spot it early on.

 Can you relate your experiences with any of these symptoms?

 Even if you said “Yes” to every symptom, having fear or phobia of being alone is not all doom and gloom.
 The good news is that there are simple and practical ways to manage and release this fear.

-Before we jump into telling you how to release it, it is first important to get a better understanding of where it comes from.
+Firstly, it is important to get a better understanding of where it comes from.

 Monophobia can occur due to a variety of reasons.